-What’s your secret (or not-so) decor habit?
+What’s your secret (or not-so-secret) décor habit?

 When I paint my walls, I always add a six-inch white border with rounded corners, made using an LP.
-It really makes a place look clean and cozy… and a bit like a Rubik’s cube.
+It really makes a place look clean and cozy…and a bit like a Rubik’s Cube.

-What three decor habits should every woman adopt?
+What three décor habits should every woman adopt?

 Challenge yourself with a bright color.

-Try a crazy idea.
-Something straight from the gut, and don’t skimp on your delivery.
+Try a crazy idea—something straight from the gut—and don’t skimp on your delivery.